Important Notes, please read;

 -

 Grows in wetland areas full sun to nearly full shade, masses of spherical flower clusters attract lots of pollinators, particularly attractive to large butterflies like Fritillaries and Yellow swallowtails.
 It does quite well in upland soils but needs a good amount of shade and organic matter.
 I find it growing in and around vernal pools, when these areas are flooded in the spring amphibians such as salamanders and frogs will use the stems of button bush to anchor their eggs.
 Ducks eat the seeds that develop in the fall.
+Grows 4 to 6 feet tall on average.
+Peak bloom in late July.

 15″-18″ high, 2 gallon pot size; $32.00 each.